 VACATION AND OTHER WORK OPPORTUNITIES

-Scholarships recipients are usually offered appropriate vacation employment by the scholarship co-sponsors.
-Other work opportunities may also be available as agreed between the recipient and the co-sponsors.
+Scholarships recipients are eligible for vacation employment, if available, from the Scholarship co-sponsor.
+Other work opportunities may also be available as agreed between the recipient and the co-sponsor.

-Apart from the financial support provided by a scholarship, winners will have the opportunity to network with the WA Mining Club’s extensive network of mining professionals.
-All finalists selected by the selection panel will receive a complimentary membership to the WA Mining Club to enable them to network with members at luncheons and other events.
+Apart from the financial support provided by a Scholarship, winners and finalists will have the opportunity to network with the WA Mining Club’s extensive network of mining professionals.
+All finalists selected by the selection panel will receive a complimentary membership to the WA Mining Club in 2023/24 to enable them to network with members at luncheons and other events.

 Members of the WA Mining Club receive access to a broad range of industry speakers, who discuss technical, operational, legislative and regulatory matters, as well as sharing thoughts on the broader industry.

 Our monthly luncheons are regularly attended by in excess of 300 members, all eager to listen, talk and share information about their experiences with their industry peers.

 Being a member of the WA Mining Club provides the very best opportunity around to meet other industry professionals and discuss topical issues, challenges and innovations with others across the spectrum of the Western Australian mining industry.